Must I take the GRE (Graduate Record Examination) before I apply to the Rice MLS program?

 Do Rice staff get a tuition discount?

-Benefits-eligible Rice staff receive a 10 percent tuition discount.
-Tuition waivers (50%) may also be available for Rice staff who demonstrate a financial need The MLS is not eligible for the Rice tuition waiver, but eligible students may be eligible for Rice tuition reimbursement.
+Benefits-eligible Rice staff who demonstrate a financial need can receive a 50% tuition discount.
+The MLS is not eligible for the Rice tuition waiver, but eligible students may be eligible for Rice tuition reimbursement.

 Do Rice alumni get a tuition discount?

-Graduates of Rice University receive a 15 percent tuition discount.
+Graduates of Rice University receive a 10% tuition discount.

-When I graduate, will I get to participate in a Rice graduation ceremony?
+When I graduate, will I get to participate in a Rice graduate ceremony?

 Yes.
 MLS program graduates will be able to attend graduation ceremonies with all other Rice graduates.